SSSD/sssd/src/tests/python/docs/examples.rst

                       ip: 10.65.223.18
                       role: master

-      * since we have 2 hosts with with role client and 1 host with role master we can create a namespace hook in conftest.py to access the hosts as a list
+      * since we have 2 hosts with role client and 1 host with role master we can create a namespace hook in conftest.py to access the hosts as a list

       * create a conftest.py as below::